Taking out the first credit card can be a landmark in anyone's finances.

 Low-Interest Rate Cards

-If you are unsure whether you will be able to pay off the bill in full each month, then you should choose a low-interest credit card.
+If you are unsure whether you will be able to pay the bill in full each month, choose a low-interest credit card.
 This card offers a low-interest rate and allows you to buy things with peace o mind.
 This way, you can buy what you need while keeping the borrowing costs low.

 Some cards even charge no interest for a lifetime or a limited period.
 If you are planning to get such a card, look for ones that offer interest rates of 14.99% p.a. or less.
-Also, check the annual card fee as it can be higher for these credit cards.
+Also, check the annual card fee, which can be higher for these credit cards.